Estonian Terminology Services Implementation Guide

 43252007 Kohleaarimplantaat Cochlear prosthesis, device (physical object) 6012004 43252007 Cochlear prosthesis

 Such situation where the value set subsumption differs from code system subsumption should normally be avoided.
-However, it is often the reality, and in such cases the code system supplement is created to bridge the gap between code system and the value set.
+However, it is often the reality, and in such cases the code system supplement is created to bridge the gap between the code system and the value set.
 CodeSystem Supplement for this case adds properties:

 • groupedBy to indicate the custom hierarchy for user interface purposes;